 If you are a recognized professional in your field with credibility, then you can work in the US.

-As a professor or researcher, you must have at least 3 years of experience in the field you intend to work in the US.
+As a professor or researcher, you must have at least 3 years of experience in the field you intend to work in while in the US.
 You must have an offer of employment from a university or higher education institution to qualify.

 EB-3 Visa: The EB-3 Visa category is for skilled workers, professionals, or other workers who wish to obtain a Green Card in the United States.